InfernoDragon0/Fooocus-Discord/README.md

 ### Requirements
 - Fooocus Server (you can download and self host one via [Fooocus Github](https://github.com/lllyasviel/Fooocus))
-- Discord Bot Token, Client ID and/or Server ID
+- Discord Bot Token, Client ID and/or Server ID.
+Follow the [instructions here](https://discordjs.guide/preparations/setting-up-a-bot-application.html) to get a Bot Token

 ### How to run
 - Use the ```.env.example``` file and rename it to ```.env```